rayzorite/steam-review-scrapper/README.md

 - Scrapes English-language reviews only. (you can change it in the script)

 ### Future Improvements
-- Headless Selenium mode.
 - Advanced NLP for sentiment classification.
 - GUI interface.
-- dditional data sources (Metacritic, Reddit).
+- Additional data sources (Metacritic, Reddit).

 ---